VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 [HybridOS](https://hybridos.fmsoft.cn) is a totally new open source operating system designed for smart IoT devices and cloud computing environment.
-[FMSoft Technologies], who is the developer of MiniGUI, initiated HybridOS project in 2018.
+[FMSoft Technologies], the developer of MiniGUI, initiated HybridOS project in 2018.

-HybridOS uses MiniGUI as the underlying windowing system, and the members of HybridOS project are now maintaining the graphics stack.
+HybridOS uses MiniGUI as the underlying windowing system, and the members of HybridOS project are now maintaining the whole graphics stack.

 The following chart shows the graphics stack of HybridOS: